seatgeek/druzhba/docs/cli.md

 incremental index.
 This option is useful if data in the source table has been deleted or updated in a way that will not be picked up by an `index_column`.

-`--rebuild` behaves as `full-refresh`, but additional (transactionally) deletes and recreates the target table.
+`--rebuild` behaves as `full-refresh`, but additionally will transactionally delete and recreate the target table.
-Druzhba also attempts to copy the permissions on the old table to the new one, but will ignore some kinds of permissions like `grant options`.
+Druzhba also attempts to copy the permissions on the old table to the new one, but will ignore some kinds of permissions like `with grant option`.
 This option is useful after a migration to the source table. `--rebuild` is not supported for manual tables or those with a `truncate_file`.